jiaweizzhao/signSGD-with-Majority-Vote/README.md

 This code was originally forked from the [End to end ImageNet training](https://github.com/fastai/imagenet-fast).

-## Experiments
+## Pre-installation

 ### Downloading ImageNet
-1. Run pre-scripts/download_kaggle_imagenet.sh to download the ImageNet dataset
+1. You can download ImageNet from [Kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge/data).
-2. Run pre-scripts/imagenet_formatting.sh to preprocess the images
+2. You can download from our S3 bucket (s3://signum-majority-vote/dataset/ILSVRC.tar) (reproduction purpose only).

 ### C++ extension installation
-1. Put the folder 'bit2byte-extension' to the directory of the PyTorch source code
+1. Put the folder 'main/bit2byte-extension' to the directory of the PyTorch source code
-2. Execute this command on the directory of 'bit2byte-extension'
+2. Execute this command on the directory of 'main/bit2byte-extension'
 `python setup.py install`
 You can find more information about C++ extension in [PyTorch documentation](https://pytorch.org/tutorials/advanced/cpp_extension.html#using-your-extension)

-### Training Signum
+## Experiments

-**Note:** You have to execute this command in each instance.
+**Note:** You have to execute following commands in each instance.

+### ImageNet Benchmark

+Execute following commands on the directory of 'main'

+#### Training Signum

 + `ulimit -n 1000000`
 `sudo /home/ubuntu/anaconda3/envs/fastai/bin/python3 -m torch.distributed.launch \